lrncrd/CQArchaeo/README.md

 ### TO DO
 - Write full docs and examples.
+    - Write the docs and the constraints for the input data.
 - Plotting options (also interactive graph?).
 - Add the repository to PyPl.